A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 Lauren Kassell gave the plenary lecture on ‘Stars and scribes, astrology and archives’ at ‘Archival afterlives: life, death and knowledge–making in early modern British scientific and medical archives’ at the Royal Society on 2 June 2015.

 Carla Nappi is using four women from the casebooks to produce an experiment in fictionalised ‘conjectural historiography’.
+Samples are available, with an introduction by series editor D. Graham Burnett, in The public domain review.

 Michael Hawkins spoke on ‘The Casebooks Project’ at the session ‘From cabinet to internet: digitising natural history and medical manuscripts’, the Linnean Society of London, Burlington House, Piccadilly, London, on 27 April 2015.